Metal braces can help you achieve your dream smile. But you’ll also need to be mindful of what you eat during treatment.

 Since meat can be stringy, it’s easy to get little pieces stuck between teeth.
 We recommend cutting meat into bite-sized pieces.
 If possible, choose meats that are lean and tender.

-Salads are just fine with dental braces.
-Just skip the croutons!
+Salads are fine with dental braces but skip the croutons.

-Since Invisalign braces are removable, you’ll be able to continue eating whatever you want during orthodontic treatment.
-Just make sure you brush your teeth after you eat so you don’t stain your clear aligners.
-Being able to eat an unrestricted diet is one reason patients choose Invisalign over traditional metal braces.
+Invisalign is removable.
+As such, you’ll be able to continue eating whatever you want during orthodontic treatment.
+But make sure you brush your teeth after you eat so you don’t stain your clear aligners.

-Keep in mind that not all our patients are candidates for Invisalign.
 To be a candidate you must be a teenager or adult who has the willpower to wear aligners.
-Otherwise, the temptation will be too great to remove your new pair of Invisalign braces when they hurt during the first few days.
-Teens and adults are usually motivated enough to work past the temporary discomfort to achieve the smiles they’ve always wanted.
+Otherwise, the temptation will be too great to remove your new aligners during the first few days.
+This is when you’ll feel the most pressure on your teeth.